Rail Strikes

 Date Range Ticket Validity

-Valid on Thurs 29th February 2024 up to and including Tues 5th March 2024
+Valid on Thurs 4th April 2024 up to and including Weds 10th April 2024

 Travel within London: Customers presenting magstripe National Rail tickets (Singles, Returns or Season Tickets) for journeys across London are permitted to travel on TfL services (bus, Tube, tram or DLR) on reasonable routes only, on the days of the National Rail industrial action only.
 Please note if your ticket is for a journey that includes crossing London it will not be valid on London Underground services on an alternative date.